RustyRoboticsBV/TilesetBuilder/README.md

 ## How to Use
 After installing, create a ZIP file and fill it with image files, using the filenames in the image below.
 You can choose between importing the ZIP file as a texture atlas or tileset under `Import` => `Import As` window.
-- When importing as a tileset, terrain (autotiling) will automatically be set up.
+- When importing as a tileset, its terrain (autotiling) will automatically be set up.
 - When importing as a texture, you must create the actual tileset resource yourself, but you get more control over its properties.

 This image shows you which tile each filename will map to: